KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Loose-File Mod

-**Download Instructions:** Download the "Kiosk HD 15.03.2024" version, as well as the plc_kiosk3_fixed.zip attachment in Marius Fett's comment as the patch.
+**Download Instructions:** Download the "Kiosk HD 15.03.2024" version, then, ensuring you are logged in to Deadlystream, the plc_kiosk3_fixed.zip attachment in Marius Fett's comment as the patch.

 ___